Skip to main content

 Practical base between beach, downtown, and SoFi

-Culver City's growing restaurant scene and central location between the beach and the stadium make it the most tactically sensible base for World Cup fans, while Inglewood itself is walkable to the venue on match days.
+Culver City's growing restaurant scene plus a central location between the beach and the stadium.
+Inglewood itself is walkable to the venue on match days.

 Where to Eat